chrisly42/mc68000-asm-plugin/README.md

 Provides the assigned value of a `=`, `set` or `equ` symbol definition when hovering over a symbol.

-#### M68kGlobalLabel
+#### M68kLabel

-Shows the comments above the label and if the first statement after the label is a directive like `include` or `dc.b`, shows it, too.
+Shows the comments above the label (local or global) and an end-of-line comment, if available.
+If the first statement after the label is a directive like `include` or `dc.b`, it will be shown, too.

 #### M68kRegisterFlow